Azure/fta-internalbusinessapps/appmodernization/containers-on-service-fabric/articles/containers-on-service-fabric-with-compose.md

 9. Enter the database server **User Name** and **Password**.
 Select the checkbox **Remember Password**.
 10. Select the database name **contosoexpensesdb**.
 11. Click **Test Connection**.
-> You may get prompted to add a firewall rule so that your computer is allowed to access the database server.
+> **Note:** You may get prompted to add a firewall rule so that your computer is allowed to access the database server.
 If so, click **Ok** to allow the firewall rule to be created.
 ![Screenshot](media/containers-on-service-fabric-with-compose/sf-compose014.png)
 12. The result should be **Test connection succeeded**, then click **Ok**.
  Click **Ok** to close the connect window.